How To Make The Best Macintosh Apple Pie Recipe

 - Make the pie from start to finish up to a day in advance.
 Let cool completely, then wrap tightly in plastic wrap and keep out on the counter.

-- Prepare the dough, wrap tightly and store in the fridge for up to 4 days or in the freezer for up to 3 months.
+- Like we did with our peach and raspberry pie, you can prepare the dough, wrap tightly and store in the fridge for up to 4 days or in the freezer for up to 3 months.
 Thaw the frozen dough completely in the refrigerator before continuing with the recipe.

 - Bake the pie, let cool, wrap tightly and freeze the baked pie for up to 3 months.
 Thaw the pie overnight before eating.